xwiz/flutterwave-php/examples/bin-check-example.md

 ## Bin Check Example
-A Bin check is an operation that can return a card details form the first 6 digits of the card number.
+A Bin check is an operation that can return a card details from the first 6 digits of the card number.

 ```PHP
 use Flutterwave\Bin;